 This scenario is the most frustrating as it is something that occurs naturally.
 Even if you take good care of your nails, cut them correctly, and wear well-fitting shoes, some people have nails that curve excessively and will still grow into the flesh.

 In order to sort out ingrown nails, you can visit our clinic for treatment.

 What will this involve?

 We could also perform a quick procedure called a matrixectomy.
-In this procedure, instead of just removing the ingrown edge or corner of the nail itself, we also remove a very small slice of the nail bed responsible for growing new nail tissue along that edge.
+In this procedure, instead of just removing the ingrown edge or corner of the nail itself, we also use a chemical (phenol) to remove a very small slice of the nail bed responsible for growing new nail tissue along that edge.

 The recovery time for either procedure is quick.
 But for a matrixectomy, you may need to wait a day or so until you can resume regular activities.
 And the great thing about this procedure is that your chances of getting another ingrown toenail from that edge of the toe is almost impossible.

 If you need to break the cycle of ingrowing toenails, please just call us.
 We are here to help.